KTH-RPL-Planiacs/human-adviser-study/study_frontend/README.md

 # study_frontend

-a WASM app that runs in the browser. this is the interactive study itself. to run inside the browser, try:
+A WASM app that runs in the browser.
+This is the interactive study itself.
+To run inside the browser, try:

 ```sh
 cargo run --target wasm32-unknown-unknown